Andy McCarthy and The Plot to Destroy A Presidency

 Here we have nearly the entire police force of Philadelphia descending on this one area.

-We have a potential, at least in my mind, I thought turned out to be right, near hostage situation there, where we had officers and people that they had apprehended in one floor above where the one shooter, uh, active shooter remained.
+We have a potential, at least in my mind, I thought turned out to be right, near hostage situation there where we had officers and people that they had apprehended in one floor above where the one shooter, active shooter remained.

-And the only sad thing is that, and I guess there's always gonna be the one percent in life that I'll never going to get or understand.
+And the only sad thing is, and I guess there's always going to be the 1% in life that I'm never going to get or understand.

-But um, when I read the report, how police were pelted with objects taunted during the shootout, the standoff, and I think about what's been going on lately in New York and the frankly the felony assault on officers, which is why I got into the big battle with Comrade Mayor de Blasio of New York.
+But when I read the report, how police were pelted with objects, taunted during the shootout, the standoff, and I think about what's been going on lately in New York and the, frankly, the felony assault on officers, which is why I got into the big battle with Comrade Mayor de Blasio of New York.

 You don't have confidence in the police, Sean.